Tag Archives: cinema

 Q: Will you examine R-rated films?

-A: Our approach is not to ask if we should show films like these but ask if these more difficult scenes and themes somehow make the film exempt from critical examination.
-We find that many R-rated films are in need of close scholarly, theological, and philosophical analysis.
-However, if you normally avoid such films, you can simply skip the class that week.
+A: Our approach is not to ask if we should show films like these but to ask if these more difficult scenes and themes somehow make the film exempt from critical examination.
+We find that many R-rated films need close scholarly, theological, and philosophical analysis.
+However, if you normally avoid such films, you can simply skip the class that session.
 Or, like the scientist, don goggles, gloves, and a lab coat when examining such artifacts.

 Q: How does the informal class differ from a traditional college class?